-Visiting Bhutan in May: Weather Condition and the Best Places to Visit for Bhutan Tours in May
+Visiting Bhutan in May: Best Weather and Top Places to Visit

-May is the last of the spring months, and the last of the early peak seasons in Bhutan, just before the monsoon rains come to bring dampness and humidity to the kingdom.
-While it may be the spring months, May is the first of the wetter months of the year, and brings in the first of the rains, though often very little in many places where tourists usually visit.
-May can usually see an increase in both rainfall and temperatures, as well as the general humidity of the kingdom.
-However, the heavy rain does not fall for another month yet, so you are safe to travel without risking getting soaked in the monsoon downpours.
+May is one of the best times to visit Bhutan.
+It marks the end of the spring, just before the monsoon rains arrive, bringing dampness and humidity to the kingdom.
+There is usually an increase in both rainfall and temperatures, but not enough to disrupt travel in May.
+The heavy rain does not fall for another month yet, so you are safe to travel without risking getting soaked in the monsoon downpours.

 Bhutan Weather in May